 This is because productivity growth doesn’t fluctuate much, so it’s not a big driver of economic swings.
 Debt is — because it allows us to consume more than we produce when we acquire it and it forces us to consume less than we produce when we pay it back.

 Debt swings occur in two big cycles.
-One takes about 5 to 8 years (does recession ring the bell?) and the other takes about 75 to 100 years.
+One takes about 5 to 8 years (does recession ring the bell?) and the other takes about 75 to 100 years (does depression ring the bell?).
 While most people feel the swings, they typically don’t see them as cycles because they see them too up close — day by day, week by week.

-If house hits 50 oz of gold as I said, that means you could buy 480 homes.
-Exactly the same home with which you started with in the 1920s.
+If house hits 50 oz of gold as I said, that means you could buy 480 homes (!!!!).
+Exactly the same homes with which you started with in the 1920s.
 It’s just the same very trivial investment, just jumping from different asset classes which is the point of diversification.

 The gold that you received in year 2000 from selling the house be worth about $45 million worth of gold today in 2023.
-If you hang on to it and bought real estate, this is about a billion dollars worth of real estate, which means that you have gone from $3,000 to a Billion dollars in 100 years.
+If you hang on to it and bought real estate, this is about a billion dollars worth of real estate, which means that you have gone from $3,000 to a 1 billion dollars in 100 years!

 This sounds absurd, but these are just numbers.
 This is an exercise on what is a wealth cycle and how big is its power.
 This is the maximum power, you’d have to have a lot of luck for this, but still you can catch quite a bit of this wave just by looking at numbers and making the right decisions.